hakimjazuli/simple_signal/README.md

 *) <sub>[go to exported list](#exported-api-and-type-list)</sub>

-- helper class to track connected/disconnected/attributeChanged of an element;- problem with `documentScoping`:> - since most of what's happening is on the `window.document`,>   all of the `attributeName` will be globalized,>   although we also provide `console.error` when that thing happens and listed colided `attributeName` (including with `Let` and it's children),>   unless you use this library for `shadowRoot`ed scope you need to deal with it.
+- helper class to track connected/disconnected/attributeChanged of an element;- all global `signal` with dom relector that need to be available for `parent scope` should be prefixed with `g-`;

 *) <sub>[go to exported list](#exported-api-and-type-list)</sub>